 Why Bendy?
 It's just my nickname I've had for years.
 I used to do Tae Kwon Do when I was younger and I was very flexible.
 So the nickname 'Bendy' Benzies just stuck.

 We migrated from the South East of England to Perth, Australia in 2008.

-My health had been ok up until then but I had suffered from intolerable indigestion and almost lived on Rennies.
+My health had been ok up until then but I had always suffered from intolerable indigestion and almost lived on Rennies.
 I practically bought them wholesale.
-However I had got myself quite physically fit when I migrated as I had to pass a fitness test.
+I thought they were harmless as you can just buy them anywhere.
+However, I had got myself quite physically fit when I migrated as I had to pass a fitness test for my new job.

-I had suffered from bouts of diarrhoea quite often but put these down to something I’d eaten or a bout of gastro or a dirty beer glass…
+I had suffered from bouts of diarrhoea very often but put these down to something I’d eaten or a bout of gastro or a dirty beer glass...

 My weight crept up and up.
 I ordered yet another new uniform for work and just put it down to ‘middle aged spread’.